i-k-dev/challenge-week-02/README.md

 A web dev portfolio page where I can add more projects to showcase my skills and talents to employers, as the course progresses.

-With these points in mind, if I don't have enough web applications to showcase at this point, I'll use placeholder images and names.
+With these points in mind: if I don't have enough web applications to showcase at this point, I'll use placeholder images and names.

 ## Description